Luis Nery Caballero

-Luis Nery Caballero Chamorro (born 22 April 1990) is a Paraguayan footballer who plays as a forward for Deportivo Capiatá of the Paraguayan Primera División B. His father Luis (born 1962) was a member of the Paraguay national football team at the 1986 FIFA World Cup in Mexico.
+Luis Nery Caballero Chamorro (born 22 April 1990) is a Paraguayan footballer who plays as a forward for Club General Martín Ledesma of the Paraguayan Primera División B. His father Luis (born 1962) was a member of the Paraguay national football team at the 1986 FIFA World Cup in Mexico, and Caballero's older brother Luis Carlos also played for the Paraguayan national football team.

 Career

+Caballero started his football career with Olimpia Asunción, where he made his debut in a 2–0 victory over Club Guaraní in the 1997 Copa Libertadores group stage, at the Estadio Olimpia on 10 November 2005, in Asunción.

+Club career

 In the Summer of 2012, Caballero signed a three-year contract with Russian Premier League side Krylya Sovetov.
 His debut for Krylya Sovetov came on 22 July 2012 in a one all draw at home to Terek Grozny, with Caballero scoring an 82nd-minute penalty for the home side.
 He ended his first season in Russia scoring 8 league goals in 27 appearances, with another 2 goals coming in Krylya Sovetov's 7-2 aggregate win over Spartak Nalchik in the Relegation play-offs.

 Return to Olimpia

 On 26 December 2015, it was reported by D10 Paraguay that Caballero would join Club Olimpia Asunción on loan from Club Atlas for a six-month period.